This section lists the tropical bamboo plant varieties we have in production. They

 At first glance, it appears to be a type of B.textilis until you step back and notice the overall height is not as tall as expected.
 The culms are noticeably thicker with shorter internodes than a textilis at the same height.
 The culms are more compact, or contracted, hence the species name.
 When several are planted in a row, this species makes an excellent privacy screen.
 Spacing can be between 3'-5' apart, depending on the density wanted.

 Min USDA zone: 9a.
-Click to find your zone.
+Click here to find zone.